Hey! Are you the one, who is struggling in the post pandemic to get on with your ideas on Content Marketing and promote it to the next level?

 This ebook was created and published to contain their work and give honor to the talented comic book creators who showed up at Comic Cons but still hadn’t broken into the industry.

-The project started before the pandemic.
+The project started before the pandemic shook the world.

 The anthology won the Independent Creator Award for Best Anthology and the Content Marketing Award for Best Use of eBook in Distribution.